khushnoodasif/makers/week-3-and-4-golden-square/design-class/music-tracker/README.md

 ## 1. Describe the Problem

 As a user
-So that I can keep track of my tasks
+So that I can keep track of my music listening
-I want a program that I can add todo tasks to and see a list of them.
+I want to add tracks I've listened to and see a list of them.

-As a user
-So that I can focus on tasks to complete
-I want to mark tasks as complete and have them disappear from the list.

 ## 2. Design the Class Interface